Vis4Sense/student-projects/2023-summer/intern-Daniel-Abreu/readme.md

 ## Notes - 4 Aug 2023
 - [ ] add 'load a folder' button to load all the settings and images from a folder
 - [ ] order the prompts chronologically, and list all the images generated from that prompt underneath.
+- [ ] renname or reformat the prompt/image files if necessary so they are easier to load.

 ## Notes - 31 July 2023